-The emergence of new technology also creates a grey zone between conventional and nuclear weapons which can be used to blur the deterrence equation even further.
-In the past, deterring a nuclear attack has been believed to be attained through the threat of nuclear retaliation but due to emerging technologies, deterrence strategies appear to be shifting.
+The emergence of new technology also creates a grey zone between conventional and nuclear weapons, particularly in the Global North and Global South, which can be used to blur the deterrence equation even further.1 In the past, deterring a nuclear attack has been believed to be attained through the threat of nuclear retaliation but due to emerging technologies, deterrence strategies appear to be shifting.

 From the time of WWII till now, the strategy of inflicting ‘greater pain’ to bring the enemy to their knees has evolved.
 Lawrence Freeman in his book ‘The Evolution of Nuclear Strategy’ describes how the nuclear bomb came into existence.
 Before the US nuclear strike in Japan, there was the concept of ‘Strategic Bombing’.